Teusner/NAO_Visual_Servoing/README.md

 The simulator is fully functionnal and well setup.
 We are able to simulate the NAO using V-REP of Copelia Robotics, and the captured image of the simulated environment is correctly send to the python script which is now able to show the NAO camera.

 ![](imgs/nao_camera.png)

+## Realtime detection

+The realtime detection is just the bind detween the BallTracker module and the simulation of the nao.
+Th goal of this part is to be able to detect the yellow ball in the captured frame of the nao's camera.

+## Head heading control

+The goal of our mission is to target the ball with the nao's camera, and to be able to shoot it.
+To do this task we first need to rotate the nao's head in order to be focus on the yellow ball, and to move it in the center of the captured image.
+To do so, we used a proportional controller in order to move the head depending on the committed error (the difference between the center of the ball and the center of the image along the x axis).

 ## Ratio distance pixel estimating